hsavit1/hsavit1.github.io/about.md

 First of all, if you are checking out this page, here's a **high five**

 Next, check out some of my posts!
 Maybe you'll find something useful.
 Maybe not?!
-You'll never find out until you can make a calculated decision after spending lots of time reading/evaluating each one of my posts.
-No time to waste!!
+You'll never find out until you read them all!

 A little bit about the man you can't stop reading about: